zenglenn42/react-tutorials/README.md

         </List>
 ```

-I pick out all the unique data and organize that as an array in an [api file](https://github.com/zenglenn42/react-tutorials/blob/94a96a82343bc49a0fc3d56846b37c9cf5adb14a/client/src/components/api/TutorialData.js#L1):
+I pick out all the unique data and organize that as an array in an [api file](https://github.com/zenglenn42/react-tutorials/blob/94a96a82343bc49a0fc3d56846b37c9cf5adb14a/client/src/components/api/TutorialData.js#L1).
+This could all be turned into an endpoint, but for now, I have a browser-side static model:

 ```
 import React from 'react';